AlgoMaster Logo

 2D grid DP is dynamic programming applied to a matrix, where the value at each cell depends on its neighbors.
 Typically, you define a state dp[i][j] that represents the answer to some question for the subproblem ending at row i, column j.
 You then fill the table by combining answers from adjacent cells.

-The reason this works is that movement constraints create a natural dependency structure.
-If you can only move right or down, then the answer at any cell depends only on the cell above it and the cell to its left.
+Movement constraints create a natural dependency structure.
+If you can only move right or down, the answer at any cell depends only on the cell above it and the cell to its left.
 Those cells, in turn, depend on their own neighbors.
 This chain of dependencies is what makes DP applicable.

 Each arrow shows a dependency.
 Cell (1,1) depends on (0,1) and (1,0).
 Cell (2,2) depends on (1,2) and (2,1).
 The starting cell (0,0) has no dependencies, it is the base case.
 The destination (2,2) is the final answer.